wp-plugins/8tracks-shortcode/readme.txt

 == Changelog ==

+= 1.0 =
+You can now have the shortcode display random mixes by specifying tags.
+Just add a comma-separated list of tags like this: tags = "indie, rock, awesome"

 = 0.99 =
 Added a widget for placing 8tracks mixes in sidebars and footers.
 Also added a button to the tinymce editor which will help with adding mixes to your posts.